 So it’s time to stop hinging your happiness on your ability to achieve some outcome (when my business hits its goals) or external circumstances (when my to do list is completed) and start building happiness into the way you’re running your business today.

-By the way, if you’re an ambitious entrepreneur growing your business to the next level, I’ve created the best goal setting & reflection workbook on the internet and I’m giving it away for free.
+By the way, if you’re an ambitious entrepreneur growing your business to the next level, I’ve created the best goal setting & reflection workbook on the internet, for only $7!

 Your thoughts don’t represent reality